 You can easily navigate reverse engineered geodatabase models using built-in tools, such as Enterprise Architect's Pan & Zoom view and the model search facility.

-MDG Technology for ArcGIS is built into Enterprise Architect.
-Get the latest Enterprise Architect installers and try it today!
+ArcGIS modeling tools are built into Enterprise Architect.
+Get the latest Enterprise Architect installer and try it today!

 ArcGIS and ArcCatalog are trademarks, registered trademarks, or service marks of Esri in the United States, the European Community, or certain other jurisdictions.